Iraneus/betamedneed/order.md

 All transaction records are available on your MedNeed account.

 # On Mobile and Web App
-You find available products listed on MedNeed.
+You find available medicines listed on MedNeed.
 MedNeed works with certified manufacturers and distributors to list the products.

-If product prices are included, you add the products you need to the cart and submit them.
+If product prices are included, you add the medicines you need to the cart and submit them.
 You can make the payment right away or pay on delivery or request a credit facility if needed.

-If product prices are not included, you add the products you need to the cart and submit them.
+If product prices are not included, you add the medicines you need to the cart and submit them.
 We will send the prices for your review.
 After review, you then submit the order.
 You can make the payment right away or pay on delivery or request a credit facility if needed.

 MedNeed delivers the products to your location.